ekskog/hbvu_attic_lab/how-to-build/instructions/flatcar.md

 Install a webserver on your local machine (or whatever machine you use to connect to the proxmox VMs.
 You need this to get the ignition config files.

-Create an ignition file to allow for ssh login with a ssh key with the content brlow and omve this file to wherever your webserver serves files (e.g. /var/www/html):
+Create an ignition file to allow for ssh login with a ssh key (get the key from your dev machine) with the content below and omve this file to wherever your webserver serves files (e.g. /var/www/html):

 ```json
 {